mil-as/quadruped_navigation_ros2/README.md

 # ROS 2 Driven Navigation and Sensor Platform for Quadruped Robots
 This repository contains the code for a ROS 2 driven navigation and sensor platform for quadruped robots.
-The project was a bachelor project in mechatronics from the Mechatronics Innovation Lab at the University of Agder in spring 2025.
+The project was a bachelor's project in mechatronics from the Mechatronics Innovation Lab at the University of Agder in spring 2025.

 ### Repository Contents:
 The repository contains documentation and code to control Boston Dynamics Spot from an NVIDIA Jetson AGX Orin running NVIDIA Isaac ROS.